Vilesvpnz1/Kritikal/README.md

 # Kritikal

-Kritikal is a browser panel script for gameplay tooling, UI utilities, effects, feature search, and an AI helper tab.
+Kritikal is a browser panel script with feature tabs, visual effects, mini games, feature search, and an AI helper tab.

 ## Files

-- `kritikal.txt` — main console-ready script.
+- `kritikal.txt` - main script for console use
-- `kritikal-obfuscated.txt` — obfuscated script version.
+- `kritikal-obfuscated.txt` - obfuscated build
-- `kritikal-obfuscated-bookmarklet.txt` — encoded `javascript:` bookmarklet payload.
+- `kritikal-obfuscated-bookmarklet.txt` - bookmarklet URL payload
-- `kritikal-features.txt` — full feature reference.
+- `kritikal-features.txt` - full feature list

-## Quick Start (Console Version)
+## Run in Console

-1. Open the target site in your browser.
+1. Open the target page.
-2. Open Developer Tools (`F12` or `Ctrl+Shift+I`).
+2. Open DevTools (`F12` or `Ctrl+Shift+I`).
-3. Go to the **Console** tab.
+3. Open the **Console** tab.
-4. Open `kritikal.txt`, copy all content, and paste it into the console.
-5. Press Enter to run.
-6. Use `Ctrl+E` to show/hide the panel.
+4. Copy everything from `kritikal.txt`.
+5. Paste and press Enter.
+6. Toggle panel visibility with `Ctrl+E`.

-## Bookmarklet Version
+## Run as Bookmarklet

 1. Open `kritikal-obfuscated-bookmarklet.txt`.
-2. Copy the entire single line (starts with `javascript:`).
+2. Copy the full single line that starts with `javascript:`.
-3. Create a new browser bookmark.
+3. Create a bookmark in your browser.
-4. Set the bookmark URL to the copied line.
+4. Paste that line into the bookmark URL field.
-5. Open the target page.
+5. Open the target page and click the bookmark.
-6. Click the bookmark to inject and launch Kritikal.

-## Using the Panel
+## Basic Use

-- Use the left sidebar to switch sections.
+- Left sidebar switches sections
-- Use the top controls for fullscreen, feature search, minimize, and close.
+- Top controls handle fullscreen, feature search, minimize, and close
-- Use **Terminal** for arcade mini-games.
+- **Terminal** has the mini games
-- Use **AI Assistant** for prompt-based help tied to Kritikal features.
+- **AI Assistant** is for prompt help tied to Kritikal UI/features
-- Use **Settings** to import/export themes, change keybinds, and configure visuals.
+- **Settings** includes themes, effects, keybinds, and import/export options

 ## AI Assistant Setup

-Some environments block direct API calls through Content Security Policy (CSP).
-If direct requests fail:
+Some pages block direct API calls because of CSP.
+If that happens:

-1. Open the **AI Assistant** tab.
+1. Open **AI Assistant**
-2. Choose provider.
+2. Select a provider
-3. Enter your API key.
+3. Enter API key
-4. Fill in **AI Proxy URL** if direct requests are blocked.
+4. Set **AI Proxy URL** if direct calls are blocked
-5. Save settings and send prompts.
+5. Save settings and send your prompt

-Supported providers include OpenAI, OpenRouter, Groq, Anthropic, Google, Together, Mistral, DeepSeek, xAI, Fireworks, Cohere, Perplexity, Moonshot, Novita, SambaNova, NVIDIA, and Cerebras.
+Current providers include OpenAI, OpenRouter, Groq, Anthropic, Google, Together, Mistral, DeepSeek, xAI, Fireworks, Cohere, Perplexity, Moonshot, Novita, SambaNova, NVIDIA, and Cerebras.

-## Common Issues
+## Common Problems

-- **Nothing happens after run**: verify paste completed and no console syntax errors.
+- **Script does not open**: confirm the full script was pasted and no console syntax error appeared
-- **API calls blocked**: use the AI proxy field in AI Assistant.
+- **AI request fails**: use the proxy field in AI Assistant
-- **Image URL blocked**: use a CSP-allowed host or use local image import.
+- **Background image fails**: use a CSP-allowed host or import a local image
-- **Bookmarklet not running**: ensure the URL starts with `javascript:` and is a single uninterrupted line.
+- **Bookmarklet does not run**: make sure the URL is one continuous `javascript:` line

-## Safety Notes
+## Notes

-- Keep API keys private.
+- Keep API keys private
-- Do not paste unknown scripts into console.
+- Do not paste unknown scripts
-- Review script behavior before sharing or deploying.
+- Review code before sharing builds